carbonplan/sai-downscaling/docs/access-data/access-utilities.md

 [README](https://github.com/carbonplan/sai-downscaling-data-utils/blob/main/README.md) to learn how to install and use the utilities.

-The table below can help you find the right utility for what you want to do.
+The table below can help you find the right utility for what you want to do, whether you want the downscaled output or the global climate model (GCM) input it came from.
 If you're new to the data, we recommend starting with the quickstart notebook, which walks through one short example from start to finish.

 | What do you want to do? | Use |
 | --- | --- |